An atomic Coxeter presentation: Non-braid relations

-We then have the following analogue of the Coxeter presentation.
+We then have the following partial analogue of the Coxeter presentation.

-\begin{prop} A non-reduced admissible atomic expression is related to a reduced atomic expression by a composition of atomic braid relations, atomic quadratic relations, and atomic cubic relations.
-Moreover, atomic quadratic and cubic relations may be applied only from the left hand side to the right hand side of \eqref{quadratic} and \eqref{cubic}. \end{prop}
+\begin{prop} A non-reduced admissible atomic expression is related to a reduced atomic expression by a composition of atomic braid and atomic quadratic relations.
+Moreover, atomic quadratic relations may be applied only from the left hand side to the right hand side of \eqref{quadratic}.